Kingly Court | Carnaby Street Dining Nook

 They’re a great spot to get a roundel in.

-Especially if they’re London’s preeminent retro bar, dressed up like a fictional tube station with subway tiling, old tube memorabilia and a whole vintage train carriage inside.
-The whole bar is a Blitz-era throwback, and the cocktail menu (an entire newspaper) is filled with creative concoctions harking back to the 1940s – perfect for sipping on to live music or lindy-hop dance nights.
+Especially Cahoots – arguably London’s best retro bar dressed up like a fictional tube station with subway tiling, old tube memorabilia and a whole vintage train carriage inside.
+The whole place is a Blitz-era throwback, and the cocktail menu (printed onto an entire newspaper) is filled with creative concoctions harking back to the 1940s – perfect for sipping on while you watch live bands and lindy-hop dancers.
 READ MORE

 Opening Hours: Open weekdays from 3pm, Sat from 1pm and Sun from 2pm until 2am (3am Th-Sat)